Daxxn/BenchyReloaded/README.md

 ## Adjustable supply

 - 15v @ 2A
-- Controlled over USB or front panel
+- Controlled from the motherboard or front panel

 The adjustable supply is built with help from [Dave, (Thanks Dave!)](https://www.youtube.com/watch?v=CIGjActDeoM&list=PLBF35875F73B5C9B5&index=1&ab_channel=EEVblog) using the [LM317](https://rocelec.widen.net/view/pdf/mlzstqhekh/slvs044x.pdf?t.download=true&u=5oefqw) adjustable regulator.

 ## 5V Supply

-The [SIC451](https://www.vishay.com/docs/77863/sic450_sic451_sic453.pdf) can supply 25 amps to the USB ports allowing each port to supply around 2 amps.
-Power is managed by the [UCS2114s.](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/UCS2114-Data-Sheet-20005743B.pdf) Controlling both current limit and backfeeding.
+The ATX supply can provide 15 amps to the USB ports allowing each port to supply around 2 amps.
+Power is managed by the [UCS2114s.](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/UCS2114-Data-Sheet-20005743B.pdf) Controlling both the current limit and backfeeding.

 # Electronic Load

 Fairly standard design using a MOSFET in its linear region, dissipating alot of energy.
-With the help of a big heatsink and a fan, it can be used to load power supplies or other circuits.
+With the help of a big heatsink and a fan, it can be used to load power supplies to test their response.
 The current shunt will allow for precise measurement of power usage.
-Control is linked to the main microcontroller on the the main board.
-Allowing for USB control.
+Control is linked to the main microcontroller on the the motherboard.
+Allowing full control.

 # 8 Channel Volt Meter